How Remote Communication Keeps Life Going during COVID-19

 Beyond work and school, our schedules are commonly structured around a few other key venues: gyms, for example, and places of worship.
 Additionally, industries and social groups hang on major events like conferences, which have all but migrated to digital versions this year.

-At-home fitness companies like Peloton and Mirror have seen dramatic spikes in usage, owing to their product’s combination of exercise and the promise of a social, communal class.
+At-home fitness companies like Mirror have seen dramatic spikes in usage, owing to their product’s combination of exercise and the promise of a social, communal class.
 Life.Church, which provides a platform for churches to hold services digitally, has also seen an uptick in usage, indicating that community leaders and congregants alike have taken the initiative to reimagine their spiritual life through a digital venue.

 Job fairs, trade shows, conferences, and festivals of all sizes have reimagined themselves to move online.